pqiu/cooccurrence_clustering/README.md

 In addition to the co-occurrence clustering algorthim, we also provide a matlab implementation of Seurat clustering.

-System requirements for running the code:  Matlab 2017b and Windonws 10
+System requirements for running the code:  Matlab 2017b, Windonws 10, >=32GB of RAM

 # Examples